Famous people from North East England of the past and present

 Inventor of the Eighties

 Durham born and Houghton-le-Spring raised record producer, songwriter, musician and singer.
-He was the singer with Buggles whose video Video Killed the Radio Star was the first video shown on MTV.
+He was the singer with Buggles whose music video called Video Killed the Radio Star was the first video shown on MTV.
 Horn has been called ‘The man who invented the eighties’.

 1945 – 1995